Hurricane Maria, with 155 mph winds, makes landfall in Puerto Rico

 Just before landfall, the National Weather Service, via local radio, began warning residents in structures with weak roofs to take cover in interior rooms or bathtubs, with mattresses as covers.

-Maria hit the island’s eastern coast after a trek that left the islands of Dominica and the U.S. Virgin Islands in shambles.
-As a Category 4 storm, it is the strongest storm to make landfall in Puerto Rico since the San Ciprian hurricane killed more than 200 people in 1932.
+Maria made landfall on the island’s eastern coast after a trek that left the islands of Dominica and the U.S. Virgin Islands in shambles.
+As a Category 4 storm, it is the strongest storm to make landfall in Puerto Rico since the catastrophic San Felipe Segundo hurricane in 1928 that killed thousands.

 After Maria crosses the island, it will approach the Turks and Caicos island early Friday, still expected to be a major hurricane.
 If the storm continues on the track forecast at 5 a.m. by the National Hurricane Center, it will post no threat to Florida and would stay well offshore of the East Coast of the United States as it moves north through the weekend.